 The New York Daily News on Wednesday devoted its front page to a loophole in federal law that has allowed more than 2,000 people who appear in the FBI’s Terrorist Screening Database — sometimes referred to as the terror watch list — to buy guns since 2004.
 Because their names are not fed into the federal gun background check system, the 700,000 individuals who’ve wound up on the list because of possible terrorist ties can walk into a gun store and purchase firearms, unless prohibited for the reasons that would stop any prospective gun owner, such as a felony conviction or involuntary commitment to a psychiatric ward.
 A bipartisan bill that would change that has been stalled in Congress for years in the face of opposition from the National Rifle Association.
 The gun group argues that the legislation would harm law abiding citizens on the terror list who could be unjustly denied their Second Amendment rights.

 Since the Paris attacks, debate over the policy wrinkle has picked up again (hence the Daily News cover), but the back-and-forth has so far looked past a key detail: There’s reason to believe that Muslim extremists are well aware of the loopholes in U.S. gun laws — especially the one that would let aspiring jihadists buy guns even if they have criminal records, and even if the terror watch list is ultimately added to the gun background check database.
-The evidence is here in this 2011 video:
+The evidence is in a 2011 video.

 The video — titled “Do Not Rely on Others, Take the Task Upon Yourself” — surfaced in June 2011, a month after the death of Osama bin Laden.
 In the clip, Adam Gadahn, an American-born Al Qaeda spokesman who would be later killed by a CIA drone strike, advised would-be jihadists in the West to arm themselves by taking advantage of the gaps in U.S. laws and treating the country as a veritable gun bazaar.